 Divided by the total number of pupils in the school census.

-Weighted total figures are not included at local authority level due to the low number of schools involved.
+Weighted total figures were not included at local authority level due to the low number of schools involved.

 Suppression